Second Phase Offensive: UN forces and strategy

+Offensive

 The Chinese strike

 The Second Phase Offensive began when the Chinese attacked the Eighth Army on 25 November.
 "Rarely has so large an army had such an element of surprise against its adversary.
 The Americans on the west coast...were essentially blind to the trap they had walked into," said author David Halberstam.

 The Chinese recognized that the ROK divisions on the right (eastern) flank of the UN line were the most vulnerable units and occupied difficult, mountainous terrain.
 By the next morning, the ROK units were shattered and in retreat and the advance of U.S. armies halted.
 By 1 December the Eighth Army had retreated about 30 km and attempted to establish a new defense line.
 The U.S. 2nd Infantry Division was already rendered ineffective, having suffered about 4,500 casualties.
 The number of ROK casualties is unknown but they were heavy.
 On 2 December, Walker ordered the retreat to continue which it did until 23 December and the PVA attacks ceased and the Second Phase Offensive ended.
 By then, the Eighth Army had retreated to near the border of South and North Korea in what the soldiers called the "big bugout."

 The Chinese attacked the UN forces on both sides of Chosin Reservoir on 27 November.
 The 1st Marines retreated in good order to Hungnam, albeit suffering heavy casualties.
 However, two-thirds of the 3,200 soldiers of Task Force Faith on the eastern side of Chosin Reservoir were killed, wounded, or captured.
 All X Corps' soldiers were evacuated from North Korea by 25 December.
 The evacuation of X Corps and the retreat of the Eighth Army ended the UN attempt to conquer North Korea.